Meditation for February 21st

 instead of insisting on being serious.

-I have to stop ruining peoples days by pointing out what they enjoy is actually bad for them or somebody else.
+I have to stop ruining people’s days by telling them what they enjoy is actually bad for them or somebody else.

-I need to remember to forget everything I think is important to me and not need others to find them important too because it really isn’t important.
+I need to remember to forget everything I think is important to me and don’t need others to think it’s important, because it really isn’t.

-I need to learn to laugh at myself if I’m going to stop being a lonely curmudgeon insisting on being right instead of amusing.
+I need isn’tarn to laugh at myself if I’m going to be a lonely curmudgeon, insisting on being right instead of amusing.

 I need to get jokes and tell jokes.